ramcodehub/bondly/DEPLOYMENT_GUIDE.md

-# Deployment Guide for AMGS CRM CRM
+# Deployment Guide for Bondly Bondly

-This guide will help you deploy the AMGS CRM CRM application with the frontend on Netlify and the backend on Render.
+This guide will help you deploy the Bondly Bondly application with the frontend on Netlify and the backend on Render.

 ## Prerequisites